 1963 Buick RivieraBy the late 1950s GM was developing an appetite for a car which could compete in the still burgeoning Personal Luxury Car segment, a market at that point dominated by the hugely successful Ford Thunderbird.

 The design concept for the Riviera drew initial inspiration from Styling Chief Bill Mitchell%u2019s glimpse of a custom bodied Rolls Royce in the London fog while traveling in the British Isles.
 He later reflected that he wanted that knife-edged styling, though with a lower profile and with a bit of Ferrari performance thrown in for good measure.

 With GMs Cadillac busy with its own success at the time, in what was an uncharacteristic gesture, the Riviera project was cast open for competition within the label, and it was Buick, compelled by its faltering sales, which ultimately provided the winning corporate pitch.

-This handsome and well cared for 1963 Buick Riviera was the Senior 1st place winner at the Buick Nationals in 1989.
-The Black over White Riviera is well equipped with: power steering, power brakes, power windows, 401cid V8, Dynaflow automatic transmission, power windows, A/C, T-3 headlights and more.
+This stunning Blue over Blue example is well equipped with: power steering, power brakes, power windows, 401cid V8, Dynaflow automatic transmission, power windows, T-3 headlights and more.
 Moreover, the Riviera has seen just 10,000 miles since a complete engine and transmission rebuild!